 Allow Your Child To Have Their Own Baby

 This is one of the best things I did for my boys.
 I invested in some baby dolls, pushchair and accessories so that my boys could learn about caring for babies through their play!
 Introducing babies through their play made the transition much easier as well as increasing their understanding.
 It taught them to be caring and gentle.
 That we have to see to a babies needs by feeding them, bathing them, changing them, putting them to sleep and be patient.
+To make the experience more lifelike for them, buy realistic dolls like this Kiss Silicone Baby.

 Once baby arrives, make your child feel special by allowing them to be one of the baby’s very first visitors.
 Keep the visit short and follow your child’s lead.
 It can be very overwhelming to all of a sudden have a new baby in their mummy’s arms and their lives.
 You start to experience tantrums.
 If your child does not welcome the new baby, do not worry.
 Allow them time to adapt.